-How World Central Kitchen is feeding the hungry and providing employment by helping chefs do what they do best
+How World Central Kitchen feeds the hungry and provides employment by helping chefs do what they do best

 The scale of this operation far exceeds anything the group has done before.
 “Typically with disasters there is a geographical focus,” Mook said, “but the challenge now is that we can be in only so many places at once.”
 Because World Central Kitchen receives no government aid, their greatest need is funding to pay for an operation that Mook estimates may eventually cost $90 million to $120 million.
 As part of its $100 million grant to support more than 450 organizations in local communities, Bank of America has given World Central Kitchen $500,000 to continue its programs.

-As the challenges the coronavirus present evolve, it’s becoming increasingly apparent that they can only be addressed through cooperation at all levels of society.
+The challenges the coronavirus presents are being addressed through cooperation at all levels of society.
 Learn more about the part Bank of America is playing, including its $100 million commitment to support local communities that is in addition to the $250 million in philanthropy we provide each year.